mceSystems/xctools/README.md

   </a>
 </p>

-A command line tool that conditionally embeds your frameworks on Xcode
+A set of command line tools to interact with your Xcode projects.

 ## Install